aspnetzero/documents/docs/en/Getting-Started-Core.md

 ##### ASP.NET Zero Migrator Application

 ASP.NET Zero solution includes a **.Migrator** (like Acme.PhoneBookDemo.Migrator) project in the solution.
-You can run this tool for database migrations on development and production (see [development guide](Development-Guide-Core.md) for more information).
+You can run this tool for database migrations on development and production platforms (see [migrator docs](Migrator-Console-Application) for more information).

 ##### Entity Framework Migration Command